typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-implicit-any-catch.md

-# `no-implicit-any-catch`

-Disallows usage of the implicit `any` type in catch clauses.

 TypeScript 4.0 added support for adding an explicit `any` or `unknown` type annotation on a catch clause variable.

 By default, TypeScript will type a catch clause variable as `any`, so explicitly annotating it as `unknown` can add a lot of safety to your codebase.